plewto/Pigiron/README.md

 to it's outputs.
 An Operator may also modify the message prior to re-sending it.

+Version 0.2.0 replaces the original portmidi backend with gomidi.
+After approximately 6 weeks of practical use, it appears to be more stable.
+There are still timing issues with the MIDIPlayer.
+It is OK for auditioning MIDI files, but not quite there for production use.

 ## Operator Types

 The following Operators are currently available: